-The long-term expected rate of return on pension plan investments was determined using a buildingblock method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expenses and inflation) are developed for each major asset class.
+The long-term expected rate of return on Plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of Plan investment expenses and inflation) are developed for each major asset class.
 These ranges are combined to produce the long term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of September 30, 2015 are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the Plan's target asset allocation as of September 30, 2016 are summarized in the following table:

+Long-Term Expected

-Asset Class Target Allocation Long-Term Expected Real Rate of Return
+Asset Class Target Allocation Real Rate of Return

-Value 53.15% 9.18%
+Value 55.60% 9.18%

-Core Fixed 43.11% 1.21%
+Core Fixed 39.50% 1.21%

-Cash 3.74% 0.00%
+Cash 4.90% 0.00%

 Total 100.00%